 Being shock-absorbing, Spoke wheels don’t get damaged easily and are much more reliable than the Alloy wheels in Adventure Tourers.

 Moreover, Spoke wheels don’t get any cracks while riding in rough conditions, Alloy wheels usually get cracks due to rough terrain.

 Spoke wheels are not the best, even though they have certain flaws like being vulnerable to punctures(as mostly they are tubed tyres) and all.
 But with certain modifications and innovations, these wheels have performed really well over time.

 3. Beautiful Paint Scheme:

 Royal Enfield already has great paint schemes for Himalayan, but their new paint schemes are anyways better than the previous ones.
-Pine Green, Granite Black, Mirage Silver and Gravel Grey are the new paint schemes that are more attractive than all other previous paint schemes on offer.
+Pine Green, Granite Black, Mirage Silver and Gravel Grey are the new paint schemes that are more attractive than all other previous paint schemes.

 4. Better Windscreen:

 Long rides at higher speeds are comfortable with a better windscreen.
 Although the windscreen of the previous models was decent, it was not good enough for higher speeds and the windblasts affected the quality of riding.
 Royal Enfield has done good work by improving the windscreen altogether.